fjquirante/automatic-bamboo-hr/README.md

 # automatic-bamboo-hr
-Chrome plugin for enter timesheet hours in bamboo automatically
+Chrome plugin for entering timesheet hours in bamboo automatically

 # how to install it